HumanSignal/label-studio/docs/source/tutorials/sklearn-text-classifier.md

             self.reset_model()
             # This is an array of <Choice> labels
             self.labels = self.info['labels']
-            # make some dummy initialization
+            # Make some dummy initialization
             self.model.fit(X=self.labels, y=list(range(len(self.labels))))
             print('Initialized with from_name={from_name}, to_name={to_name}, labels={labels}'.format(
                 from_name=self.from_name, to_name=self.to_name, labels=str(self.labels)
             ))
         else:
-            # otherwise load the model from the latest training results
+            # Otherwise load the model from the latest training results
             self.model_file = self.train_output['model_file']
             with open(self.model_file, mode='rb') as f:
                 self.model = pickle.load(f)
-            # and use the labels from training outputs
+            # Use the labels from training outputs
             self.labels = self.train_output['labels']
             print('Loaded from train output with from_name={from_name}, to_name={to_name}, labels={labels}'.format(
                 from_name=self.from_name, to_name=self.to_name, labels=str(self.labels)